Clueless-Community/scrape-up/CONTRIBUTING.md

 Now you are done with the project setup, now you can make the changes you want or assign.

-### Let's say you want to scrape the avatar URL of and user.
-Steps applying which we can do this
+### Let's say you want to scrape the avatar URL of a user.
+The steps to apply in order to achieve this are as follows:

 - At first, we have to scrape the profile page of a user.
 For that, we have defined a function in the user class as